-Along with the above, and given that we would like to guarantee the maximum safety for the entire University Community, we will follow the Plan of Action to adapt teaching and for the implementation of safety and hygiene measures for the 2020/2021 academic year.
+Along with the above, and given that we would like to guarantee the maximum safety for the entire University Community, we will follow the Prevention Plan to adapt teaching and for the implementation of safety and hygiene measures for the 2021/2022 academic year.

 Taking into account the above-mentioned features, while measures of physical distancing and restriction of the ability to meet in large groups due to reasons of health are in effect, the entire Campus of Health Sciences will implement teaching with a 100% physical face-to-face attendance format for all groups when legally permitted by current regulations.
 In principle, this will be possible for the Bachelor´s Degree in Physiotherapy, as well as for all of the Official Master’s Degrees.